functionalscript/functionalscript/issues/README.md

 ## Switching to ESM

 Currently, the biggest obstacle that prevents us from using ESM is that we can make bundles on ESM modules without FS parser.
+The solution is to deploy ESM modules to HTTPS.